therealjflf/hesutils/docs/hes_impl.rst

 This shows an interesting feature of Hesiod: groups of groups.
 A user can be member of a meta-group, which has a GRPLIST RR containing other groups or further GRPLIST names.
 That's an easy way to add users to fixed groups-of-groups, as would be required when students sign up for certain classes for example.

 In that paper, as well as ``hesinfo``'s `manpage <https://manpages.ubuntu.com/manpages/cosmic/man1/hesinfo.1.html>`__, a GRPLIST record is therefore defined with the key ``<groupname>.grplist``.
-One group points to a recursive list of groups.
+A group name points to a recursive list of groups.

 The glibc's ``nss_hesiod`` module decided to redefine GRPLIST records.
 The key is now ``<username>.grplist``, and the value is the list of groups to which a user belongs.
 That's a completely different behaviour, which isn't document in any way that I know of (outside of looking at the sources or logging requests on the server).
 Most of the official docs describe the official behaviour, while most blog articles describe the glibc NSS module's behaviour.

 That overloading of the name type (``grplist``) is very unfortunate.
-Obtaining a list of groups for a given user is a very desirable feature, but it should have been under a different name type.
+Obtaining a list of groups for a given user is a very desirable feature and some software might require the ability to do so, but it should have been under a different name type.
 In the current situation, when a user and a group share the same name it's impossible to know if ``<name>.grplist`` refers to the user (to obtain a list of memberships) or group (to obtain a list of subgroups).

 Also when using the group variant of GRPLIST, the records are quite simple and can be edited by hand without too much hassle.
 Using the user variant complicates things a lot as each modification to a user requires editing in multiple places, thus increasing the chances of a mistake.
-So some sort of software tool for record generation is recommended with the user variant, such as, you guessed it, the Hesutils.
+Some sort of software tool for record generation is recommended with the user variant, such as, you guessed it, the Hesutils.

 For compatibility reasons ``hesgen`` will generate the *user* variant of GRPLIST; the list of memberships.
 Not doing so might break programs on the client nodes.
 It is possible to disable GRPLIST generation with a parameter in the configuration file.